apache/mesos/docs/monitoring.md

   <td>
   <code>master/slave_registrations</code>
   </td>
-  <td>Number of slaves that were able to cleanly re-join the cluster and
+  <td>Number of agents that were able to cleanly re-join the cluster and
       connect back to the master after the master is disconnected.</td>
   <td>Counter</td>
 </tr>